Walter Van Brunt

 Walter Van Brunt (22 April 1892 – 11 April 1971) was an American tenor known initially for his recordings on Thomas Alva Edison's Blue Amberol Records and later for his role in a scandal involving a stage name and case of adultery.

 Biography

+Career

-Van Brunt began his singing career at age 17 as an imitator of singer Billy Murray.
-He was soon performing with Ada Jones and John Bieling as well as the American Quartet.
-He worked in vaudeville and on Broadway, including in the musical Eileen.
-Van Brunt had 40 hits on pop charts, including his 1914 duet with Elizabeth Spencer.
+Van Brunt began his singing career at the age of 16, as an imitator of singer Billy Murray.
+Van Brunt was soon performing with Ada Jones and John Bieling, as well as the American Quartet.
+Van Brunt worked in vaudeville and on Broadway, including in the musical Eileen.
+He had a number of bestselling records, including his 1914 duet with Elizabeth Spencer.